 Two marketing reasons:

-- Reviews allow you to qualify for promo sites.
-This is the real reason to bother—many advertisers have requirements of either 5 or 10 reviews, at 3.5 – 4-star averages.
+- Qualifying for promo sites.
+This is the main reason to bother—many advertisers have requirements of either 5 or 10 reviews, at 3.5 – 4-star averages.

 And one final, non-sales reason: